JeromeRReduta/SimpleSimonSays/README.md

 1. DISPLAY shows the panels and buttons, i.e. handles hwo the app is displayed
 2. PANELS are its own thing
-3. LIGHT-CHANGING BUTTON is a button that can toggle whether its lit or not, when given a command
+3. LIGHT-CHANGING BUTTON is a button that can toggle whether it's lit or not, when given a command
-4. GAMECONTROLLER handles logic for displaying the app, changing the buttons to light them up or not, tracks the rounds, and ending the game (for win or loss).
+4. GAMECONTROLLER handles logic for displaying the app, changing the buttons to light them up or not, tracks the rounds, and ending the game (for win or loss), and generating the sequence.
 5. ROUND_TRACKER keeps track of what round it is and what the max_round is
 6. COLOR_SEQUENCE is a sequence of colors
 7. RANDOM_COLOR_SEQUENCE_GENERATOR generates a random COLOR_SEQUENCE with given length
 8. COLOR_SEQUENCE_CHECKER checks two color_sequences to be equal up to a given step
 9. FACE_DISPLAYER makes buttons display happy or frowny faces based on command
+10. INPUT_READER converts the user's button inputs into a color sequence.

+#4 Multi-paragraph app summary, including components
+This app replicates a simple Simon says game.
+First, the DISPLAY shows the user a PANEL with 4 LIGHT-CHANGING BUTTONS.

+Then, the GAME CONTROLLER decides how long the game will go and sets that to MAX_ROUNDS.
+This can be done randomly, with user input, or with the default number of 5.

+After this, the GAME CONTROLLER tells the RANDOM COLOR SEQUENCE GENERATOR to generate a random color sequence with MAX_ROUNDS steps.
+It saves this sequence in memory.
+Given this sequence, the GAME CONTROLLER tells the LIGHT-CHANGING BUTTONS to light up in the sequence matching the generated color sequence, up to ROUND_NUM steps.

+The user tries to replicate the button sequence, and their inputs are converted to a color sequence by the INPUT_READER.
+If the user succeeds, ROUND_TRACKER increments itself and the process begins again.
+If they fail, the GAMECONTROLLER tells the
+FACE_DISPLAYER to display frowny faces and GAMECONTROLLER terminates the program.

+If the user succeeds on the final round, the GAMECONTROLLER tells the FACE DISPLAYER to display happy faces and GAME CONTROLLER terminates the program.